bec-archer/SR80-Manuals/user-manual.md

 ### Grabbing an Item

-When a new item shows up in "Waiting for Tech," any tech can grab it:
+When a new item shows up in "Waiting for Tech," any tech can grab it — and multiple techs can grab it together:

 1. Tap the item card to open it
 2. Tap the **Grab** button (yellow, big and easy to hit)
-3. A picker appears — tap your name from the list
+3. A picker appears showing all available techs — tap one or more names to select them (checkmarks appear next to selected names)
+4. A **"Grab"** (or **"Grab with 2 techs"**) button appears at the bottom — tap it to confirm
-4. You'll see a quick **"Grabbed!"** confirmation, then the app automatically takes you back to the queue
+5. You'll see a quick **"Grabbed!"** confirmation, then the app automatically takes you back to the queue

+**The first tech you tap becomes the lead tech.** If you're grabbing solo, just tap your name and hit Grab.
+If two techs are working together, tap both names — the order you tap them matters (first tapped = lead).

+When multiple techs grab an item together, the item detail shows "Assigned to Carlos and Nate" and the Repair History shows a single "Grabbed by Carlos and Nate" event.

 Whoever grabs it first gets it.
-If it needs to be reassigned later (tech goes home sick, owner decides someone else should take over), see "Reassigning a Tech" below.
+If techs need to change later, see "Managing Techs" below.

-### Adding Another Tech to an Item
+### Managing Techs on an Item

-Sometimes two (or more) techs need to work on the same item — maybe one person is doing the welding while another handles the seals.
-You can add additional techs to any item that's currently In Progress:
+Once an item is In Progress, you can add or remove techs at any time using the **Manage Techs** button (purple, with a people icon).
+This replaces the old separate "Reassign" and "Add Tech" buttons — everything is in one place now.

 1. Open the item from the queue
-2. Tap the **Add Tech** button (indigo/purple, with a person+ icon)
+2. Tap **Manage Techs**
-3. A picker appears showing available techs — anyone already on the item is filtered out
+3. A picker appears with all available techs — techs currently on the item are already checked
-4. Tap the tech's name to add them
+4. Tap names to add (check) or remove (uncheck) techs
+5. The **"Update"** button at the bottom activates when you've made changes — tap it to confirm

-The original tech who grabbed the item stays as the "lead" tech.
-Additional techs show up in the Repair History timeline as "[Name] added" and in an "Also: [names]" line on the item detail.
+All changes show up in the Repair History timeline — added techs show "[Name] added" and removed techs show "[Name] removed."
+If you remove the lead tech, the first remaining tech is automatically promoted.

-Add Tech is available on Tech Station and Admin devices, on any In Progress item.
+Manage Techs is available on Tech Station and Admin devices, on any In Progress item.

-### Reassigning a Tech

-Sometimes a job needs to go to a different tech — maybe someone went home sick, or the owner wants a specific person on it.
-You can reassign any item that's currently In Progress:

-1. Open the item from the queue
-2. Tap the **Reassign** button (purple)
-3. A picker appears — tap the name of the tech who should take over
-4. You'll see a quick **"Reassigned!"** confirmation, then the app takes you back to the queue

-The new tech will see the item in their queue.
-The repair clock resets when you reassign — the new tech gets a fresh start time.
-The reassignment shows up in the Repair History timeline as "Reassigned to [Name]."

-Reassign is available on Tech Station and Admin devices.
-It doesn't matter what stage of repair the item is in — as long as it's In Progress, you can reassign it.

 ### Repair Checklist